amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 volumetric flow rate has been specified via Darcy's law (equation 2.10).
-For Darcy flow, the properties of the (rock) medium must be identified throughout the domain, including the phase component permeabilities, etc.  To complete the mathematical specification, any sources/sinks for the evolved field quantities must be communicated as well.
+For Darcy flow, the properties of the (rock) medium must be identified throughout the domain, including the phase component permeabilities, etc. (see `"Rock`" section below for more details).
+To complete the mathematical specification, any sources/sinks for the evolved field quantities must be communicated.

-A number of primitives are supported by Amanzi to aid in communicating this data to the executable:
+A number of primitives are supported by Amanzi to aid in communicating the problem setup data to the executable:

- * Domain: This is the definition of the computational domain.
-For structured AMR simulations, the domain is defined by opposite corners of the domain.
-For unstructured mesh based simulations, the domain is defined as a union of regions (defined below).

- * Region: Generically, this is a subset of the computational domain.
-The construct can be used also to communicate a particular boundary or computational volume for a variety of purposes, including boundary conditions, line-integrals or volumetric diagnostics.
-Regions are defined as a box specified by opposite corners or by a combination of surfaces (defined) below bounding the volume in a watertight manner.
-Although a computational domain is defined by a list of regions, some regions may be defined for other purposes such as viz or uncertainty quantification.
-Regions may be assigned names and/or numbers.

- * Surface: Surfaces may be defined analytically or as a triangular mesh embedded in 3D.
-Not all surfaces are used in the definition of regions; some may be defined for the purpose of visualization or uncertainty quantification.
-However, urfaces that are used to define a mesh region have additional constraints - they must not extend beyond the extents of the region or be overlapping with each other.
-In other words, the union of the surfaces defining a region must strictly be the boundary of the region and no post-processing of the surfaces must be required.
-If a surface is defined as a triangular mesh, it's definition points to a mesh file containing the mesh.
-Surfaces may be assigned names and/or numbers.
-Boundary conditions are then assigned to named or numbered surfaces.
+ * *Region*: Definition of the computation domain and named subsets of it.
+The entire computational domain is defined as a union of disjoint regions of finite volume.
+The boundary is the union of regions that are co-dimension one and physically bound the domain.
+Regions are used to communicate instructions for boundary and initial conditions, material properties, solution diagnostics, and source terms.
+A number of geometric primitives are supported for specifying regions (discussed below).
+The user assigns a unique label to each defined region; *all* is a special label signifying the entire computional domain.

- * Rock: This contains a characterization of the relevant properties of the flow substrate.
+ * *Rock*: This contains a characterization of the relevant properties of the flow substrate.
 Because of the massive range of length scales involved in typical groundwater flow models, the domain may be comprised of several subregions with sharply distinct rock properties.

- * State: The names of each of the state quantities and their ordering in the state, along with a consistent set of initial data and boundary conditions.
+ * *State*: The names of each of the state quantities and their ordering in the state, along with a consistent set of initial data and boundary conditions and source terms.

- * Mesh: The mesh is defined only in unstructured mesh based simulations and the definition in the input file is merely a link to an input file.
-Eventually, Amanzi will require that mesh elements be linked to the regions (see above) they reside in and mesh faces be linked to the surfaces (see above) they lie on.
-This will enable a trivial application of boundary conditions and material properties to any mesh.

-Given these primitives, a user can complete the problem specification by configuring the source terms for each component (if applicable), and instructions for generating the observation data array to output.
-The sections below give a catalogue of parameters that are expected for each of the major sections of communication between Amanzi and the user.
-In particular, instructions are provided for generating named sug-regions, which then are used to define other parts of the specification.

-Notes:
+ * *Mesh*: Information associated with the discretization of physical space.
+For unstructured mesh calculations, this includes the name of an externally-generated fixed mesh file.
+Note that region definitions must be consistent with the provided mesh - `i.e.` regions declared to represent bounding surfaces must correspond to surfaces provided in the mesh file.
+For structured-grid calculations, this section includes grid generation instructions, including `e.g.` the number of cells in each coordinate direction, the grid-spacing ratio between levels of refinement, the maximum level of refinement, etc.  At the present time, the structured-grid option requires that the simulation domain be a parallelepiped, specified on the coarsest refinement level.
+In this case, the boundary surfaces are automatically generated as the six surfaces that enclose the domain (see details below).

+Once the problem is specified mathematically, the user must provide instructions to control the details of the numerical simulation.
+Some of this information is rather generic (`e.g.`, simulation stop time, type and amount of simulation output, etc), while some is more specific to the selected numerical integration algorithms and meshing options.
+As a result, the list of available control parameters is tree-like, where available options at the finer level of detail are dependendent on choices made at the higher level.
+An example high-level decision is whether to use an unstructured-grid or a stuctured-grid adaptive approach to discretize the model.
+Structured-grid calculations, for example, require the user to specify the interval of dynamic remeshing and the scheme for which new fine grids are generated.  this information is irrelevant for fixed-mesh unstructured calculations.

+Additional notes:

- * Currently, the data is passed from the user into the Amanzi executable via an XML-capable parameter list object.
-Thus, the input data set is described here from the point of view of a user that is constructing such an XML file for this purpose.
+ * Currently, problem setup and control data is passed from the user into the Amanzi executable via a parameter list (specifically, a Teuchos::ParameterList).
+Each entry in a ParameterList object can itself be a ParameterList, or can be data.
+Supported data types include double, float, short, int, bool, string), simple arrays of these basic types.
+ParameterList objects may be initialized using an XML file; examples of the proper syntax are included below.

- * This specification incorporates functionality that the HPC developers believe to be sufficient to set up and execute a broad range of simple model problems -- the Platform group has yet to comment on the suitablity or completeness of this specification.
-Also, as of the writing of this document, not all functionality discussed in this specification is completely implemented in Amanzi.
-As a final stage in the production of this document, features that are not fully implemented will be clearly identified.
+ * The specification detailed in this document incorporates functionality that the HPC developers believe to be sufficient to set up and execute a broad range of simple model problems.
+It is likely that details of the specification will evolve over time.
+A final stage in the production of this document will include a signifer on listed features that are not fully implemented.

  * The Amanzi code has a dual execution path, catering to the special requirements, and exploiting many of the unique advantages of structured versus unstructured mesh implementations, respectively.
 Completeness of the implementation of the models discussed here will vary between mesh schemes as well, and will evolve over time.

- * On occasion below, we refer to an array type as if it were an XML intrinsic.
-Such a construct does not yet exist.
-We expect that an `"array double`" value might be something like `"2.3 4.0 6`".
-Alternatively, such an array can be easily written as an XML list.

 Creating a Parameter List
 =======================================

-The XML input file must be framed at the beginning and end by the following statements:
+The Amanzi simulator input file is in ASCII text format, and must be framed at the beginning and end by the following statements:

 .. code-block:: xml